Or Application Form to be returned to Student Services

 Credits are awarded for the Access course modules.
 To achieve the Access Diploma, you must gain all 60 credits, including a minimum of 45 credits at Level 3.
 There are 20 units worth 3 credits each; 6 units of Biology, 4 of Psychology, 3 of Health Studies, 3 Sociology and 4 development units.
 15 units are graded, while 5 must be passed but are not graded.

 The Access to HE Diploma is awarded by Openawards.org.

 This course is for students aged 19plus.

-Pre Access Health including GCSE Maths, English and Science at Grade 4/C or Pre Access Science including GCSE Maths and English at Grade 4/C above or 4 GCSE's which must include Maths, English and Science at Grade 4/C or above
+Pre Access Health including GCSE Maths, English Language and Science at Grade 4/C or Pre Access Medical Health and Science Professions including GCSE Maths and English Language at Grade 4/C above or 5 GCSE's which must include Maths, English Language and Science at Grade 4/C or above.

-Evidence of relevant work experience in either Health or Social Care sector, preferably working with women and families.Office use only.
+Evidence of relevant work experience in Health or Social Care sector, preferably working with women and families.Office use only.
 Non Standard 21.45c.

 Assessments are continuous and include examinations, reports, essays, tests, assignments and presentations.

 Proof of existing qualifications is required before a place can be offered.

 Applicants will be selected for interview based on written task and application form.
 Factors considered during the interview include academic potential, motivation, relevant experience, and organisational and communication skills.

 You will need to demonstrate that you can study successfully at a level equivalent to A-Level and have good English and number skills.
 It is preferable that you have some IT skills, but you will be given an opportunity to acquire these.
 In addition to lesson time, you will be expected to complete about 16 hours of independent study per week.